mmxmb/in-stock-notifier/README.md

 ### Tracking New Product

 Create a new line in [products.csv](./in_stock_notifier/products.csv).
-There are only two columns per file that need to be created: first the Product Name (used in the email notification), and the second one with the product URL.
+There are only two columns per file that need to be created: first the Product Name (used in the email notification), and second the product URL.

-After the product is added to the CSV, deploy the Lambda function with: `make deploy` (if you don't have `make`, just use the `sam deploy` command from the [Makefile](./Makefile).
+After the product is added to the CSV, deploy the Lambda function with: `make deploy` (if you don't have `make`, just use the `sam deploy` command from the [Makefile](./Makefile)).

 You need to set `EMAIL_FROM` and `EMAIL_TO` environment variables before deploying using email addresses that were verified during [SES Setup](#ses-setup).
 So, the final command will look like this: